Skip to main content

 • Grantor: The grantor establishes a trust, sets its terms and funds it.
 A grantor may also be referred to as the settlor, trustor or trustmaker.

 • Beneficiary: A beneficiary is anyone entitled to receive the trust's assets.
-A trust's beneficiaries are determined by the grantor.
+A trust's beneficiaries are selected by the grantor.

 • Trustee: The trustee is an individual or institution responsible for managing the trust's assets and carrying out the terms outlined in the trust document.

-• Testamentary trust: A testamentary trust is funded after your death based on the terms of your will.
+• Testamentary trust: A testamentary trust is established through your will and funded after your death based on its terms.

-• Revocable trust: As the name implies, the terms of a revocable trust may be revoked while the grantor is alive.
+• Revocable trust: The terms of a revocable trust may be revoked or changed while the grantor is alive.
+Because it must be created during your lifetime, a revocable trust is considered a type of living trust.

 • Irrevocable trust: The terms of an irrevocable trust can't be changed by the grantor—although in some states, beneficiaries may petition a court for modifications.